 Another good place for seafood is Anna Maria Oyster Bar (6696 Cortez Road or 6906 14th St. W).
 They started on Anna Maria Island, but now have moved inland.
 The prices are good, and the food is great.
 I love their Oysters Rockafeller, and they have really good fish and chips.

 I had never really eaten much Cuban food before moving to Florida.
 Now?
 Anytime I return from up north, my first meal back is at a place that has fried plantains.
-There are two really good Cuban restaurants that I frequent.
+However, I’m currently missing a Cuban place in Bradenton.